ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 ## Veeam Cloud Connect Replication
 {: #shared_veeam-cloud-connect}

-Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
+Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud_notm}}.
 Use Veeam Cloud Connect as disaster recovery for failover during on-premises outages or to permanently move workloads directly to {{site.data.keyword.cloud_notm}}.

 When you access Veeam Cloud Connect, **DNS name** and **Port** details are specific to the region where your virtual data center exists.